rubenwardy/minetest_modding_book/_en/quality/releasing.md

 ## Releasing on ContentDB

-ContentDB is the official place to find and distribute mods and games.
+ContentDB is the official place to find and distribute content such as mods, games, and texture packs.
 Users can find content using the website, or download and install using the integration built into the Minetest main menu.

-Sign up to [ContentDB](https://content.minetest.net) and add your mod or game.
+Sign up to [ContentDB](https://content.minetest.net) and add your content.
 Make sure to read the guidance given in the Help section.

 ## Forum Topic

-You can also create a forum topic to let users discuss your mod or game.
+You can also create a forum topic to let users discuss your creation.

 Mod topics should be created in ["WIP Mods"](https://forum.minetest.net/viewforum.php?f=9) (Work In Progress) forum, and Game topics in the ["WIP Games"](https://forum.minetest.net/viewforum.php?f=50) forum.